mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

 >}}

 The first approach, more elegant, follows a technique called "Marching Cubes".</br>
-It was published in 1987 in a paper called "Marching cubes: A high resolution 3D surface construction algorithm".
+It was published in 1987 in a paper called "Marching Cubes: A High Resolution 3D Surface Construction Algorithm".

 In a simplified view, it uses information from circumferences and the vertices of a grid of cubes in space to draw.</br>
 Draw what?
 Well, whatever needs to be drawn.